Public Notices

 Waitsburg School District provides a variety of programs and services for students with disabilities.
 Special Education teachers, a school psychologist, a speech and language pathologist, a physical therapist, and an occupational therapist are all members of building-level multidisciplinary teams.
 These teams, along with regular education teachers, counselors, and administrators develop appropriate programs to meet the needs of disabled students.

 Parents and community members may review, upon request, policies and procedures, evaluations, budgets, and services related to the Individuals with Disabilities Act (IDEA), Part B programs.
-If you are interested, please contact David Woods at 509-337-6301 ext.
+If you are interested, please contact Dr. Carol Clarke at 509-337-6301 ext.
 1104.

 Special Education Support Center: The Special Education Support Center provides information and support to families, educators and community members who want to understand more about special education services.
 The link is www.specialeducationsupportcenter.org